no1xsyzy/fyp/final.md

         del self.confs
 ```

-Method `m_procconf` processes the configuration lines.
+Method "`m_procconf`" processes the configuration lines.
-  For each line, the longest prefix that is the same as the key as in `pliner` is connected.
+  For each line, the longest prefix that is the same as the key as in "`pliner`" is connected.
-  The corresponding function will be called with the module and the rest value not in `pliner`.
+  The corresponding function will be called with the module and the rest value not in "`pliner`".
   When the function returns truthy value, the pliner works well,
     so proceed to the next configuration line.
   If no pliner fits, the first equal sign "`=`" will be used to split key and value.